lpishchagina/FPOPapproximation/README.md

 ## Quick Start

-`FPOPapproximation` is an R package written in Rcpp/C++ and developed to detection changes using the Functional Pruning Optimal Partitioning method (FPOP) in `p`-variate time series of length `n`.
+` FPOPapproximation ` is an R package written in Rcpp/C++ and developed to detection changes using the Functional Pruning Optimal Partitioning method (FPOP) in `p`-variate time series of length ` n `.

-The FPOP method consists in analysing the subsets `Zit, i = 1,.., t` at each iteration `t`.
-The subset `Zit` is formed by the exclusion of the union of `Sjt, j = 1,.., i-1` from the intersection of `Sij, j = i,.., t `.
-In Gaussian case the sets $S$  are $p$-balls.
-For dimension `p > 1` the detection of a nonempty intersection and union between `p`-balls is difficult to solve.
-One way to solve this problem is to approximate the subsets `Zit`.
+The FPOP method consists in analysing the subsets ` Zit, i = 1,.., t ` at each iteration ` t `.
+The subset ` Zit ` is formed by the exclusion of the union of ` Sjt, j = 1,.., i-1 ` from the intersection of ` Sij, j = i,.., t `.
+In Gaussian case the sets ` S`  are `p`-balls.
+For dimension ` p > 1 ` the detection of a nonempty intersection and union between `p`-balls is difficult to solve.
+One way to solve this problem is to approximate the subsets ` Zit `.

-To optimize this method we use the rectangle approximation and the different modification of the intersection and exclusion number.
+To optimize this method we use the rectangle approximation and the different modifications of the number of intersections and exclusions.

 Currently, the following parameter combinations (intersection, exclusion) are implemented: